Fernand Ansseau: Early career (1913–1918)

 As a result of these successes, he received offers of engagements from many sources, but the eruption of World War I in August 1914 seriously threatened his career.
 During the war years, when Germany occupied Belgium, he gave many charity concerts and theatrical performances in Brussels and the provinces.
-On 21 December 1918, after the Armistice, he participated in the re-opening of the Théâtre royale de la Monnaie by singing the first act of Auber's La muette de Portici and Leoncavallo's Pagliacci.
+On 21 December 1918, after the Armistice, he participated in the re-opening of the Théâtre royal de la Monnaie by singing the first act of Auber's La muette de Portici and Leoncavallo's Pagliacci.

-Later Career (1919-1940)
+Later career (1919–1940)

 In 1919 at La Monnaie he sang in Carmen, Manon, Louise, Pagliacci, Rigoletto, and Aïda, for a total of thirty-eight performances.
 On 21 May 1919 he made his Covent Garden debut in Manon with Louise Edvina, at which the audience called for encores of two sections.
 Later that season he performed Gounod's Faust with Nellie Melba, Miriam Licette, and Édouard Cotreuil, conducted by Albert Coates; Gounod's Roméo et Juliette, again with Melba and Dinh Gilly, with Beecham conducting; Tosca with Edvina; and other works already in his repertoire.

 On 2 October 1920 he made his debut at the Opéra Comique in Massenet's Werther.
-Exactly a year later he sang the tenor version of Gluck's Orfeo ed Euridice at the Opéra Comique.
+Exactly a year later he sang the taxing tenor version of Gluck's Orfeo ed Euridice at the Opéra Comique under the baton of conductor Paul Vidal.

 In 1922 Ansseau made his debuts at Cannes and Monte Carlo.